 In the third review, commenced in February 2021, it was decided that the measure itself would be extended until June 2024, while some modifications were made, including the additional review process of the whole measure in the event of changes in the trade effects of the US Section 232 measure.
-Most recently, in December 2022, the review process was commenced again (scheduled to last until June 2023) to assess whether the measure was to be terminated earlier.
+Most recently, in December 2022, the review process was commenced again to assess whether the measure was to be terminated earlier.
+However, as a result of the review, the measures were not terminated early and the safeguard measures were continued until June 30, 2024.